pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 ```

 ## Summary
 Using Simpson's paradox, we've walked through 3 different models.
 The first is a simple linear regression which treats all the data as coming from one group.
+This amounts to a causal DAG asserting that $x$ causally influences $y$ and $\text{group}$ was ignored (i.e. assumed to be causally unrelated to $x$ or $y$).
 We saw that this lead us to believe the regression slope was positive.

 While that is not necessarily wrong, it is paradoxical when we see that the regression slopes for the data _within_ a group is negative.

-We saw how to apply separate regressions for data in each group in the second model.
+This paradox is resolved by updating our causal DAG to include the group variable.
+This is what we did in the second and third models.
+Model 2 was an unpooled model where we essentially fit separate regressions for each group.

-The third and final model added a layer to the hierarchy, which captures our knowledge that each of these groups are sampled from an overall population.
+Model 3 assumed the same causal DAG, but adds the knowledge that each of these groups are sampled from an overall population.
 This added the ability to make inferences not only about the regression parameters at the group level, but also at the population level.
-The final plot shows our posterior over this population level slope parameter from which we believe the groups are sampled from.

 If you are interested in learning more, there are a number of other [PyMC examples](http://docs.pymc.io/nb_examples/index.html) covering hierarchical modelling and regression topics.